balbano/balbano.github.io/_posts/2018-08-29-fitness-plan-and-knee-health.markdown

 I encountered these in a [blog post about a hiker fixing their knee up before a successful PCT thruhike](https://medium.com/@OVCM/how-i-fixed-my-knee-injury-in-time-to-hike-2-450-miles-this-summer-61fe599205e3) and they sound great.
 Basically, throughout the day, you squeeze your butt.
 That's it!

-# After work: Yoga with Adrienne
+# In the evening: Yoga with Adrienne

 Kate and I have been doing Yoga with Adrienne on youtube and it's been really great.
 Her instruction style seems to be just right for us at the moment, and we've managed to stick to it for several months now, so in an effort to not fix what ain't broke, I'm still on the Yoga with Adrienne every day train!